venkateshakula1729/cs425-2025-/README.md

 ## How to Run the Code

-Ensure you have a C++ compiler and Make installed on your system.
+Ensure you have a linux system with C++ compiler and Make installed on your system.

 ### Compile the server and client: